 - Thread Quality

 With the exception of monofilament thread, all threads produced for stitching have some degree of twist applied.
-Most threads are either two or three strands (the technical term for a strand of thread is ply) twisted together to make the final product.
-If a particular thread is labeled 50/2 or 50/3, the number following the slash indicates the number of plies or strands twisted together to make the final product.
-Each of those individual strands or plies also has multiple strands twisted together.
+Most threads are either two or three strands (the technical term for a strand of thread is ply) twisted together to make the final, sewable product.
+If a particular thread is labeled #50/2 or #50/3, the number following the slash indicates the number of plies or strands twisted together to make the final sewable thread.
+Each individual strand or ply also has multiple micro-strands twisted together.
 One important component of thread quality is the number of twists applied within a given length, such as twists per meter, to the thread.
-A loosely twisted thread will look bulky and fluffy on the spool.
+A loosely twisted thread will look bulky and fluffy on the cone or spool.
 It will unravel and shred more easily than a tightly twisted thread.

 Although it is never printed on labels, thread twist is measured by the number of twists applied per meter (approx. 3 feet).
 A loosely twisted thread requires less total fiber content, takes less time to produce, and is less expensive.
 A low-quality, low-cost thread may have as few as 150 twists per meter.
-(Think of a budget serger thread that can easily be untwisted by rubbing it between your fingers.
+Think of the $.99 cone of serger thread that can easily be untwisted by rubbing it between your fingers.
 It's inexpensive because it hasn't undergone fine processing and has a very low twist-per-meter ratio.
-In contrast, a high-quality thread will have as many as 1,200 twists per meter, resulting in a smooth, consistent surface.
-A higher twist also condenses more thread into the space resulting in greater tensile (breaking) strength.
+In contrast, a high-quality thread will have as many as 1,200 twists per meter.
+This results in a smooth finish and consistent surface.
+A higher twist also condenses more thread content into the finite thread diameter resulting in greater tensile (breaking) strength.
 This is one of the reasons why a high quality thread breaks less than a low quality thread.

 Here's an exaggerated example of how proper twisting affects the quality of thread: Take a large bath towel, lay it on the floor, and measure the length.
 Let's say it is 48 inches long.
-Roll the towel length-wise so you now have a rolled towel that is still 48 inches long.
+Roll the towel lengthwise so you now have a rolled towel that is still 48 inches long.
 Start twisting the towel.
 Every 3-4 twists, re-measure the length and you will notice that you lose about two inches.
 Continue to twist the towel another 10 turns and the towel will be only about 36 inches long.
-We lost 25% of the length of the towel.
+We've lost 25% of the length of the towel.
 The result, however, is a very smoothly rolled towel.
 The tightly twisted towel is also much stronger than a loosely twisted towel.
-The more twists applied, the smoother the surface becomes.
+The more rotations (twist) applied, the smoother the surface becomes.